Welcome to Information Security Services

 Tri-Cities Account

-Please go to https://tricities.wsu.edu/ctc/change-wsutc-network-password/ and fill out the form.
+Please visit https://tricities.wsu.edu/ctc/change-wsutc-network-password/ and fill out the form to reset your WSUTC password.

-You can also reset your local WSUTC account via the following method:
+You can also reset your local WSUTC account with the following method:

 VetMed Account